Algorithm Design and Stronger Guarantees for the Improving Multi-Armed Bandits Problem: Using Strength of Concavity

 In this section, we introduce a family of algorithms designed to address the question of providing sharper bounds for the improving multi-armed bandits problem.
 The design of this family is motivated by two factors: (1) the family must contain the algorithm that is known to provide the worst-case near-optimal guarantee of \cite{pmlr-v272-blum25a}; (2) there must exist an algorithm in the family that performs better than the general worst-case if instances satisfy a stronger regularity condition.
 In Section~\ref{subsec:algfam-ptrr}, we define the family.
 Then, in Section~\ref{sec:sharper CR}, we define a strengthening of concavity and show that a variant of \cite{pmlr-v272-blum25a} achieves optimal competitive ratio guarantees on instances that satisfy the strengthened property.
-Finally, in Section~\ref{sec:sample-complexity}, we show that we can learn the best algorithm from this family for instances arising from a distribution with polynomially-many samples.
+In Section~\ref{sec:sample-complexity}, we show that we can learn the best algorithm from this family for instances arising from a distribution with polynomially-many samples.
+Finally, in Section ~\ref{sec:empirical}, we present empirical evidence on real learning-curve data that different instances prefer different values of $\alpha$, corroborating the intuition that adapting the choice of this parameter to data is valuable.

 The data-driven perspective we take in this section differs from standard worst case guarantees in several ways.
 On the one hand, we do not have to make stronger assumptions to get the guarantees and can instead {\em adapt} to the distribution of data.
-On the other hand, we must be in a setting where such a distributional assumption holds and we have access to other instances from the distribution in order to deploy such a method.\looseness-1
+On the other hand, we must be in a setting where such a distributional assumption holds and we have access to other instances from the distribution. \looseness-1